Esri/calcite-maps/README.md

 ## Troubleshooting

 When running `$ bower install` if you get an error stating `unable to connect to gihub.com` you will need to run the following command: `git config --global url."https://".insteadOf git://`

+You might also want to try installing ` sudo npm install -g n` and `$ sudo npm install -g nvm`

 ## Development